 The Company uses various insurance structures to manage its workers' compensation, auto liability, medical and other insurable risks.
 These structures consist of retentions, deductibles, limits and a diverse group of insurers that serve to strategically transfer and mitigate the financial impact of losses.
+The Company uses commercial insurance for claims as a risk reduction strategy to minimize catastrophic losses.
 Losses are accrued using assumptions and procedures followed in the insurance industry, adjusted for company-specific history and expectations.
 Although the Company has actively sought to control increases in these costs, there can be no assurance that the Company will succeed in limiting future cost increases.
 Continued upward pressure in these costs could reduce the profitability of the Company's operations.